teambit/bit/README.md

 └── index.js
 4 directories, 13 files
 ```
-To command Bit to start tracking these UI components, use the `bit add` command.
+To tell Bit to start tracking these UI components, use the `bit add` command.
 This command also accepts a glob pattern, so you can track multiple components at once.

 In this case, we have 3 components in the "components" directory.
 Let's track all of them.